Kjelli/ArtiFISHialIntelligence/Rules.md

 ## Submission and Prize(s)

 **How to submit:**
 Send in your submission to *post@techdays.no* with the topic including the keyword "TDAI", followed by your real name.
-The submitted file(s) must be in the form of <yourclassname>.java where <yourclassname> is whatever you want to be, but it must be consistent with the class declaration in the file.
+The submitted file(s) must be in the form of *{yourclassname}*.java where *{yourclassname}* is whatever you want to be, but it must be consistent with the class declaration in the file.
 No *.class files will be accepted.
 Zipped files are ok.

 The prize and winner will both be announced on Techdays.